MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/autosuggestbox.md

 > The **WinUI 3 Gallery** app includes interactive examples of most WinUI 3 controls, features, and functionality.
 Get the app from the [Microsoft Store](https://www.microsoft.com/store/productId/9P3JFPWWDZRC) or get the source code on [GitHub](https://github.com/microsoft/WinUI-Gallery)

-To see a complete working example of AutoSuggestBox, see the [AutoSuggestBox migration sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlAutoSuggestBox?amp;amp;clcid=0x409).

 The following code demonstrates a simple AutoSuggestBox with required event handlers.

 ```xaml